trueos/pcbsd/src-qt5/docs/preinstall.rst

 ====================

 PC-BSD® has moderate hardware requirements and commonly uses less resources than its commercial counterparts.
 Before installing PC-BSD®, make sure that your hardware or virtual machine at least meets the minimum requirements.
-To get the most out of your PC-BSD® experience, refer to the recommended system requirements.
+To get the most out of your PC-BSD® experience, use a system that meets the recommended system requirements.

 At a **bare minimum** you need to meet these requirements in order to install PC-BSD®: